Hiteswar Saikia

-Hiteswar Saikia (3 October 1936 – 22 April 1996) is an Indian politician who served as the 10th chief minister of Assam for two terms, first from 28 February 1983 to 23 December 1985 and then from 30 June 1991 to 22 April 1996.He is the 1st Governor of Mizoram from 1987 to 1989 and the 6th Lieutenant Governor of Mizoram from 1986 to 1987.He was the education minister in the Government of Assam from and from 1980 to 1981 and again from 1982 to 1982.He was the Minister of State for Home, Education And public relations from from 1972 to 1974 and the minister of Home from from 1974 to 1978.He represents the Nazira constituency in the Assam Legislative Assembly from 1972 to 1988 and again from 1991 to 1996.
+Hiteswar Saikia (3 October 1934 – 22 April 1996) was an Indian politician who served as the 10th chief minister of Assam for two terms, firstly from 28 February 1983 to 23 December 1985 and then from 30 June 1991 to 22 April 1996.
+He was the 1st Governor of Mizoram from 1987 to 1989 and the 6th Lieutenant Governor of Mizoram from 1986 to 1987.
+He was the education minister in the Government of Assam from 1980 to 1981 and again from 1982 to 1982.
+He was the Minister of State for Home, Education And public relations from 1972 to 1974 and the minister of Home from 1974 to 1978.
+He represented the Nazira constituency in the Assam Legislative Assembly from 1972 to 1988 and again from 1991 to 1996.

 Family and education

-Hiteswar Saikia was born on 3 October 1936 at Bogabagh Tea Estate to Haladhar Saikia (1896-1988) in a Ahom family.
+Hiteswar Saikia was born on 3 October 1934 at Bogabagh Tea Estate to Haladhar Saikia (1896–1988) in a Ahom family.
 His sister Aimoni married Membor Gogoi who served as Member of Assam Legislative Assembly for Teok.

 From his childhood, Saikia was drawn to the non-cooperative movement launched by Mahatma Gandhi.
 To join the movement he gave up going to school.
-At that time, he was studying in Class IX only.
+At that time, he was studying in Class IX (9th) only.
 His father influenced his career at almost all the turning points of his early life.
-It was his father who made him go to Lucknow for postgraduate studies where he earned an M.A. in History.
+It was his father who made him go to Lucknow for postgraduate studies where he earned an M.A. in history.

-As a result of his father's matchmaking, Saikia married Hemoprabha, who succeeded Saikia as MLA of Nazira and became a minister in the First Tarun Gogoi cabinet.
+As a result of his father's matchmaking, Saikia married Dr. Hemoprova, who succeeded Saikia as MLA of Nazira and became a minister in the First Tarun Gogoi cabinet.
 His eldest son Debabrata Saikia came into the politics in 2011 and is the current leader of the opposition in Assam Legislative Assembly.